adambard/learnxinyminutes-docs/lean4.html.markdown

 The two new tactics are:

   - `apply p` where `p` is an implication `q → r` and `r` is the goal rewrites the goal to `q`.
+More generally, `apply t` will unify the current goal with the conclusion of `t` and generate goals for each hypothesis of `t`.
   - `exact h` solves the goal by stating that the goal is the same as `h`.
 -/

 /-
-Let us see an example of a disjunction.
+Let us see examples of disjunctions.
 -/
 example : Even 0 ∨ Odd 0 := Or.inl zero_even
 example : Even 0 ∨ Odd 1 := Or.inl zero_even